egeloen/IvoryGoogleMapBundle/Resources/doc/usage/map.md

 ### Configure map center & zoom

-For configurating the map center & zoom, you have three possibilities :
+For configurating the map center & zoom, you have three possibilities:

    1. Standard center coordinate & zoom
    2. Fitting a bound
    3. Fitting a bound which extends overlays